070 Shake: Promotion

-Her single "Morrow" is featured in EA Sports's FIFA 21.
+The single "Morrow" is featured in EA Sports's FIFA 21.

-The song "Glitter" from the EP of the same name is featured in the Netflix series On My Block, season 2 episode 1.
+The song "Glitter" from the EP Glitter is featured in the Netflix series On My Block, in Season 2, Episode 1.

-The song "Lose My Cool" feat.
-NLE Choppa is featured on NBA 2K22.
+The single "Lose My Cool" featuring NLE Choppa, is featured on NBA 2K22.

-The song "The Pines" from Modus Vivendi (2020) is featured in the Netflix series Inventing Anna (2022).
+The song "The Pines" from Modus Vivendi is featured in the Netflix series Inventing Anna (2022).